 CFA / FRV declares Total Fire Ban days when there is an extremely high / hard danger of flames / fires in the bush or grassland.
 On these days fire could develop rapidly / radiantly and be extremely dirty / difficult to control.
-There are nine Total Fire Ban Districts in Victoria.

 On these days it is best not to travel into high / night risk areas with forest / farm or bush land.
 When you go on holiday / highly you need to know which Total Fire Ban District you are in.